morber11/subscreen/README.md

 If `-srt` is not given, it looks for a `.srt` file next to the video and prompts before using it

+Reccomend using `-one-per-subtlte` and `-try-sync` nearly every time, as otherwise you will have a large number of screenshots that may be out of sync

 ## Flags

 | Flag | Default | Description |